-This is a lack of or absence of sexual thoughts and fantasies that can lead to the failure to initiate sexual activity or the failure to respond to a partner who is initiating sexual activity.
-When this leads to emotional distress and interpersonal problems it is known as hypoactive sexual desire disorder.
+This is a lack, or absence, of sexual thoughts and fantasies that can lead to the failure to initiate sexual activity or the failure to respond to a partner who is initiating sexual activity.
+When this leads to emotional distress and interpersonal problems, it is known as hypoactive sexual desire disorder.

 Am I at risk?